 Call for Applications

-We welcome applications from current Sweet Briar students for the first class of the Willits Food Systems Fellows Summer Program, to be held in Summer 2021.
+We welcome applications from current Sweet Briar students for the second year of the Willits Food Systems Fellows Summer Program, to be held in Summer 2022.
 This program will combine hands-on experience in campus agricultural operations with opportunities to pursue other diverse endeavors related to agriculture, natural resources management, and food systems, including research, community engagement, advocacy, and communications.
 The program is open to students from all academic programs.
-Students may participate in the program for a total of 10 to 12 weeks.
+Students may participate in the program for a total of 10 to 13 weeks.

 This program has the following goals for participants: